Cadish leads Tao in race for open Nevada Supreme Court seat

-A District Court judge and an Nevada Appellate Court judge appear likely to square off in a general election for an open seat on the state’s Supreme Court, according to initial election results posted Tuesday night.
+A District Court judge and a Nevada appellate court judge appear likely to square off in the general election for an open seat on the state Supreme Court, according to initial election results posted Tuesday night.

-District Judge Elissa Cadish, who was first appointed to the bench in 2007, collected 39.2 percent of the vote, while Nevada Appeals Judge Jerry Tao earned 25.22 percent of the vote with 105,251 votes counted, according to Clark County’s election website as of 8:15 p.m.
+District Judge Elissa Cadish, who was first appointed to the bench in 2007, collected 36 percent of the vote, while Nevada Appeals Judge Jerry Tao earned 20.5 percent of the vote, as of 11:15 p.m.
 Tuesday.

 Cadish, 53, has served as a judge in Las Vegas since 2007.

-Jerry Tao, 50, who was appointed in 2014 to the Nevada Court of Appeals where he now serves, sat on the District Court bench from 2011 until he was appointed to the higher court.
+Tao, 50, who was appointed in 2014 to the Nevada Court of Appeals, sat on the District Court bench from 2011 until he was appointed to the higher court.
 He could not immediately be reached for comment.

 Tao and Cadish, a Clark County District Court judge, are vying to replace retiring Nevada Supreme Court Justice Michael Cherry.

+Cadish had raised more than $428,000 for her campaign, while Tao raised a little more than $68,000, according to the latest finance reports released last week

+Cadish said her fundraising “shows I do have broad support which goes beyond Clark County, and I think the voting tonight showed that as well.”

-The race also included Las Vegas attorney Alan Lefebvre, Lyon County District Judge Leon Aberasturi, and Carson City attorney John Rutledge, who unsuccessfully ran for governor in 2014.
+The race also had Las Vegas attorney Alan Lefebvre, Lyon County District Judge Leon Aberasturi and Carson City attorney John Rutledge, who unsuccessfully ran for governor in 2014.

 In the race for Supreme Court Seat G, appointed incumbent Justice Lidia Stiglich and Clark County Family Court Judge Mathew Harter appear likely to square off in November.